 On trips with my parents we stayed in a hotel near Collyer Quay and at The Boulevard Hotel on Orchard Boulevard near Orchard Street in one of Singapore’s chicest neighborhoods.
 The Boulevard Hotel has been converted to a luxury boutique hotel called the Singapore Edition that is poised to re-open in 2019.

-- On my solo trip I stayed in the Intercontinental Singapore, located in the core central area.
+- On my solo trip to Singapore I stayed in the Intercontinental Singapore, located in the core central area.
 I got an upgrade with my IHG Ambassador membership and in this case it was to a Junior suite.
+Check rates and availability.

 - The room comes with the use of a smartphone that has all the necessary tourist information pre-loaded for making tour bookings directly.